राम

 उपजोनी करंटा नेणें अद्वैत वाटा | रामकृष्णीं पैठा कैसेनि होय || २ ||

 The second verse stings.
 Dnyaneshwar calls someone karanta: born into misfortune, cursed by circumstance.
-And the misfortune he names is not poverty or illness.
-It is not knowing the path of non-duality.
+And the misfortune he names is not poverty or illness but ignorance of the path of non-duality.
 The real curse is seeing a world of separation and believing it is the whole story.
 The real curse is mistaking the walls for the whole building.
 And from inside that mistake, he asks with genuine sorrow: how will such a one enter into Ram Krishna?
 The question is rhetorical, but it is not cruel.
 He does not say "never."
 He asks "how?"
 The door is not declared shut.
 The problem is posed.
 The remaining verses move toward the answer.

 Read full commentary